-As of mid-2023, the following version constraints are known.
+As of fall 2024, the following version constraints are known.

 No version of Java before 9 is supported.
 The PL/Java code makes use of Java features first appearing in Java 9.